-The newly formed pastoral care team at Grace exists to equip you to help others in our body.
-And the pastoral care team exists to care for you as you encounter life’s hardships and battle the sin that remains in you.
+The pastoral care team exists to care for you as you encounter life’s hardships and battle the sin that remains in you.
 Our hope is that we will help you encounter Jesus Christ as the One who comforts us in our suffering and transforms us by His grace.

 Grace has a pastoral care team that is trained and ready to respond to a variety of needs that will arise in our church family.
-When appropriate, this team will also engage the wider church body to meet these needs.
-Examples of pastoral care needs include relational struggles, personal or spiritual crises, major life changes/events, health concerns, sin struggles, among others.
 When it is appropriate and needed, our team intends to partner with other members of Grace and other wise helpers outside of our local body.

 Some of the specific areas the pastoral care team exists to help with are: